-The single-story building itself is a lesson in architecture appreciation.
+The single-story building itself is a lesson in architecture appreciation, making it one of the best museums in the world.
 Inside the museum, the space is known for its famous spiral staircase connecting the exhibitions, as well as the unique lack of windows, which creates a dark atmosphere.
 An onsite bar and restaurant offer refreshments.
 Make sure to enjoy the Moorilla Winery on the property during your visit.

 3: Birdwatch at Betsey Island

 A nature reserve perched at the start of the Derwent River, Betsey Island is an uninhabited birdwatching haven composed of salt marsh, sedgeland, and Tasmanian blue gum forest.
 This spit of land is a breeding area for little penguins native to Australia and New Zealand.
 You’ll also have the chance to spot shearwaters, kept gulls, cormorants, and white-bellied sea eagles.

 Perhaps one of the most intriguing aspects of this group of islands is that it also serves as a ship graveyard.
 A pair of previous freighters used in the 1930s now rest offshore of Little Betsey Island, creating a lively underwater world teeming with marine life perfect for divers.
 There are even more harbor shipwrecks and a portion of the old pontoon bridge positioned to the west.
 A boat trip around this rugged island will have you feeling worlds away from the city.

 4: Get Splashed by a Waterfall at Mount Field National Park